-- 1. Make sure you've installed host and target Security Plugins packages as described in 3.2.1 Security Plugins for OpenSSL on page 6. - 2.
-Install an OpenSSL host package from RTI: openssl-1.1.1n-6.1.2-host-x64Win64.rtipkg.
-Use the same process that you used for the .rtipkg files in the previous step. - 3.
-Install an OpenSSL target package from RTI: openssl-1.1.1n-6.1.2-target-<target architecture>.rtipkg.
-(Use the same process that you used for the .rtipkg file in the previous step.)
+- 1. Make sure you've installed host and target Security Plugins packages as described in 3.2.1 Security Plugins for OpenSSL on page 6. - Install an OpenSSL host package from RTI: openssl-3.0.9-7.2.0-host-x64Win64.rtipkg.

+Use the same process that you used for the .rtipkg files in the previous step.

-4. Add the resulting OpenSSL bin directory to your Path environment variable.
+- Install an OpenSSL target package from RTI: openssl-3.0.9-7.2.0-target-<target architecture>.rtipkg. - 4.
+Add the resulting OpenSSL bin directory to your Path environment variable.
 For example (enter the command all on one line):

 '''

 set PATH=

-<NDDSHOME>\third_party\openssl-1.1.1n\<architecture>\release\bin;%PATH%
+<NDDSHOME>\third party\openssl-3.0.9\<architecture>\release\bin;%PATH%

 '''